-This research design uses Matching Pre-test - Posttest Control Group Design.
-Matching Pre-test - Posttest Control Group Design is a study with two classes where both are given a pre-test to determine the initial abilities between the experimental class and the control class.
+This research design uses Matching pre-test-post-test Control Group Design.
+Matching pre-test-post-test Control Group Design is a study with two classes where both are given a pre-test to determine the initial abilities between the experimental class and the control class.
 The experimental class was treated using the drill method while the control class did not use the drill method.
 After completion, both classes were given a post-test.

-This research design uses Matching Pre-test - Posttest Control Group Design.
-Matching Pre-test - Posttest Control Group Design is a study with two classes where both are given a pre-test to determine the initial abilities between the experimental class and the control class.
+This research design used Matching pre-test-post-test Control Group Design.
+Matching pre-test-post-test Control Group Design is a study with two classes where both are given a pre-test to determine the initial abilities between the experimental class and the control class.
 The experimental class was treated using the drill method while the control class did not use the drill method.
 After completion, both classes were given a post-test.
+Table 2 below presents the two types of validation and the description.

 Table 2.
+Validity type

-Instrument Validation Sheet Grid Content validity Suitability of questions to the material It is possible that the problem can be solved Instructions for writing questions are formulated clearly The questions are formulated briefly and clearly Language and Conformity of the language used in the questions with good and writing questions correct Indonesian language rules Content validity The question sentence does not use double meaning The question sentences use simple language for students The question sentences are easy for students to understand
+Type of Validity Description Content validity Suitability of questions to the material It is possible that the questions can be solved Instructions for writing questions are formulated clearly The questions are formulated briefly and clearly Language validity Conformity of the language used in the questions follows Indonesian language rules The question sentence does not show ambiguity The question sentences use simple language for students The question sentences are easy for students to understand